Resolve audit non-conformances online with new LPA account features

 A CAR indicates that a non-conformance with the LPA rules or standards has been discovered within the producer’s on-farm systems, which has the potential to compromise food safety, biosecurity or animal welfare, or otherwise affect the integrity of the Australian red meat industry.

 When a CAR has been issued following an LPA audit, producers are notified by the auditor and an alert is placed on their LPA account homepage.
-The producer will then be required to take action to correct the non-conformance within a specified time, as instructed by the auditor.
+The producer will then be required to take action to correct the nonconformity within a specified time, as instructed by the auditor.

 Further updates to the LPA system allow producers to upload evidence directly to their LPA account to demonstrate that sufficient action has been taken to fulfil the CAR.
 A step-by-step guide is available to assist producers to respond to a CAR online.
 Alternatively, producers can submit the evidence via email or post directly to AUS-MEAT.